This post was most recently updated on December 13th, 2020

 If the student’s marks are good, more students will get attracted.

 This business strategy is always a boom.

 Most of the courses they teach aren’t accredited

 Before we move on with the article, let me tell you what Accreditation is.

-Accreditation means that the programs of study which are being taught in a college or an institution are fully structured within the framework of the Bologna Accord throughout Europe and the world and they are fully recognized and appreciated mainly in both the public and private sectors, in Europe and abroad.
+Accreditation means that the programs of study that are being taught in a college or an institution are fully structured within the Bologna Accord framework throughout Europe and the world, and they are fully recognized and appreciated mainly in both the public and private sectors, in Europe and abroad.